 Mike was born in Dallas, Texas, on December 30, and taught himself to play guitar when he was about 19 years old.
 He didn’t know any songs, and he couldn’t read notes, so he composed his own material.

 While he was enrolled at San Antonio College, Mike began to make appearances—first as a country-and-western singer-guitarist and eventually as a performer of other varieties of today’s sound.
 After college, he went to Los Angeles and teamed up with a bass player and a drummer to form a trio, which was broken up by the draft board.

 Mike’s next stop was Ledbetter’s, an L.A. folk club.
 There, he developed a following by singing and playing his own material.
 Now, of course, he is a Monkee—known as “Wool Hat,” because of the green knitted hat he is fond of wearing.

 Peter was pretty much of an expert on the guitar, ukelele [sic], five-string banjo and bass even before his voice changed.
 Later, he became acquainted with the piano, French horn and other instruments.

-Born in Washington, D.C., on February 13, 1944, and raised in Connecticut, Peter attended Carleton College in Minnesota with every intention of becoming a teacher.
+Born in Washington, D.C., on February 13, 1944(Actually 1942), and raised in Connecticut, Peter attended Carleton College in Minnesota with every intention of becoming a teacher.
 He abandoned that idea, though, and moved on to New York City’s Greenwich Village, where he performed as a singer-musician in various pass-the-hat hideaways where the music was always new.
 Next, he journeyed to Los Angeles and performed in various clubs, including the Troubadour in West Hollywood.